Do You Provide Airport Pickup Upon Arrival in Kathmandu?

 You will also encounter many donkeys and yaks on the trail.
 When passing them, be sure to stay on the inside, away from the edge, especially where there are steep drop-offs.
 If you remain close to the Cliffside, a donkey could inadvertently push you off, which could lead to injury.

-On the trek route in high altitude section, you’ll meet YAKS for yaks, please keep a safe distance when you see them on the trail.
+On the trek route in the high altitude section, you’ll meet YAKS for yaks.
+Please keep a safe distance when you see them on the trail.
 They have been known to be aggressive if approached too closely, so it's important to prioritize your safety.
 For your remarkable trek in the Nar Phu Valley, you need a highly capable, experienced local Sherpa trek guide.

 Transportation between Kathmandu and the Trekking Area